-CBD edibles, beverages and cosmetic imports are being blocked at ports of entry into South Africa despite legal exemption by medicines regulator.
+CBD edibles, beverages and cosmetic imports are being blocked at ports of entry into South Africa despite a legal exemption for certain CBD-containing products by our medicines regulator.

 Soon after our local exemption notice was gazetted some CBD importers took advantage of importing CBD-containing foodstuffs (CBD edibles), while others decided to infuse it into locally manufactured alcoholic and non-alcoholic beverages (CBD drinkables).
 Some companies have also added CBD to freshly prepared meals and beverages at restaurants (Remember the nationally publicized Col‘Cacchio CBD pizza offer?), into baked goods at bakeries and even in coffee served at coffee shops to capitalize on the must-try hype generated in the media about CBD.